Data Security, Environmental Engineering, Digital Health, and More

 Electronic Payments

 Over 20 years of experience in the payments industry at Apple, Google, PayPal, Kaiser Permanente, ViVOtech, Yahoo!, and BBPOS, ranging from transaction processing to card issuing, merchant card acceptance, POS equipment deployment and service, and PCI DSS compliance.
-Special experience in contactless (NFC) and healthcare payments.

 IEEE World Technology Summit on AI Infrastructure, November 12-14, 2024 at the San Jose Convention Center

 A lot of conferences are about the What of AI.
-This one is about the How – that is, the underlying infrastructure needed to support AI.
+This one was about the How – that is, the underlying infrastructure needed to support AI.
 This means the silicon, systems, and applications, plus security, standards and regulations to provide the framework for success.

-• Al applications and their required infrastructure
+Al applications and their required infrastructure

-• Silicon to support Al applications
+Silicon to support Al applications

-• Systems to support Al applications
+Systems to support Al applications

-• Security & Standards & Laws
+Security & Standards & Laws

 TUESDAY November 12